BicNasty/AngstromCTF2018/README.md

 **1.06 MB for a small GIF that doesn't work?**

  I changed the extension to .zip and .rar seeing the size.
 Nothing.
 I also tried changing to .PDF and nothing.
-I looked at the hex with HdX and saw some oddness.
+I also ran this through StegSolve and wasn't able to find anything of note. !!
+Then, I looked at the hex with HdX and saw some oddness.

  ![alt text](https://github.com/BicNasty/AngstromCTF2018/blob/master/JiggsHex.png)